Multi-parametric MRI (mpMRI) of the prostate procedure

 - Interdisciplinary setting due to the location at the urology clinic in Planegg

-Professor Henzler has achieved the highest level of qualification for the technical execution and evaluation of mpMRI of the prostate (special certification Q1 + Q2) issued by the German Roentgen Society.
+Professor Henzler and Doctor Vag have achieved the highest level of qualification for the technical execution and evaluation of mpMRI of the prostate (special certification Q1 + Q2) issued by the German Roentgen Society.

 Prostate mpMRI scan procedure